 Her interest kept growing and when Micah returned and told Alicia all about the trip, she told her mom she really wanted to go to Uganda to give Lego to the kids herself.
 She wanted to see how happy they were when they received the Lego.
 Next thing you know, it was decided that Alicia could go to Uganda, but she needed to raise the money for all the expenses herself.

-A Crowdrise page was set up for donations, but Monica wanted Alicia to understand the work involved with earning the money to go.
+A Crowdrise page was set up for donations, but her parents wanted Alicia to understand the work involved with earning the money to go.
 So, together they came up with Play Well Jewelry.
 Play Well Jewelry would offer Lego necklaces and bracelets and all the proceeds would go towards Alicia’s trip.

 Now, three years later, Alicia has been to Uganda twice and has taken her sister Anabelle once.
 She’s now running Play Well Jewelry as her own nonprofit and branching out to help as many people as possible.
 From creating fundraisers for other organizations, to donating new Lego sets to kids in local hospitals or to local title 1 schools’ STEM labs, and of course donating a majority of the Lego to Play Well Africa, she’s really finding a passion for helping others.